leandronsp/ovelha/README.md

-  docker.stats               Show docker stats docker.build               Build the docker image docker.push                Push the docker image health.check               Check the stack is healthy stress.it                  Run stress tests ovelha                     Unleash the madness
+  docker.stats               Show docker stats docker.build               Build the docker image docker.push                Push the docker image stress.it                  Unleash the madness ovelha                     A little test
 ```

 ## Inicializando a aplicação